Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings

 \begin{remark} The notation $\posproj{y}$ and $\negproj{y}$ does not reflect the dependence of $\lambda$.
 After this lemma the notation will only be used in Proposition~\ref{prop:sousadditif} where $\lambda$ will be fixed and conciseness will be more important than expressiveness. \end{remark}

-\begin{proof} In the first statement existence can be seen by taking a random apartment that contains $o$ and $y$.
+\begin{proof} In the first statement existence can be seen by taking any apartment that contains $o$ and $y$.
 Uniqueness follows from the fact that the combinatorial convex hull of $o$ and $y$ is contained in every apartment that contains $o$ and $y$.

 The combinatorial convex hull of $o$ and any one of the pairs $(\posproj{y},\negproj{y})$, $(\posproj{y},y)$, and $(\negproj{y},y)$ visibly contains the projection of $y$ onto $o$ (the maximal simplex of $\Conv(o,y)$ containing $o$).
 Each of the three conditions is satisfied if that convex hull meets $(\P_{o,1},\L_{o,1})$ in $(\Pa_{o,1},\La_{o,1})$. \end{proof}